Raman Spectroscopy

 The CSS450 was used to study the the phenomenon of flow-induced crystallisation.

-The polar regions of the Antarctic and the Arctic are indicators of the changing global climate, and there is a lot of research underway to investigate how changing conditions will affect the polar ecosystems and beyond.
-The Korean Polar Research Institute (KOPRI) uses Raman spectroscopy in combination with Linkam stages to study ice crystals and chemical processes in polar ice in order to better understand climate change.
+The Korean Polar Research Institute (KOPRI) used Raman spectroscopy in combination with Linkam stages to study ice crystals and chemical processes in polar ice in order to better understand climate change.

-Researchers at the University of South Carolina studied the thermal dehydration and vibrational spectra of hydrated Lithium borohydride (LiBH₄ x H₂O) using the CCR 1000 with X-ray diffraction and Raman spectroscopy.
+Researchers at the University of South Carolina studied the thermal dehydration and vibrational spectra of hydrated Lithium borohydride (LiBH₄ x H₂O) using the CCR1000 with X-ray diffraction and Raman spectroscopy.

 This article studies the impact of the binder material in industrial catalysts.
 Using the Linkam TS1500V to perform catalytic reactions at 250 and 300°C, the authors used operando spectrocopy and in situ confocal fluoroscence microscopy to show how different binder materials affect the final material composition.